-Scrum Alliance® Registered Education Ally (REA)
+Scrum Alliance Registered Education Ally

 Education providers are those individuals specifically certified by Scrum Alliance to teach and train.
 Examples of Scrum Alliance-approved education providers include: Certified Scrum Trainer® (CST®), Certified Team Coach, Certified Enterprise Coach, or Certified Scrum Alliance Trainer.
 If you are interested in teaching (becoming a certified education provider for our organization), you must first be credentialed by Scrum Alliance to offer education and/or certification courses.